One meatball recipe, three dinner ideas

 Something magic happens when you roll mince into bite-sized balls and cook it in sauce, Italian-style.
-Juicy, flavourful, and oh-so-satisfying... ahh, meatballs.
+Juicy, flavourful, and oh-so-satisfying, and they can be enjoyed in all different ways!
 Once you know the basics, making them is easy, but there are a few questions home cooks commonly ask, like, "Why are my meatballs dry?" and "How do I keep meatballs from falling apart?".

-Try this one meatball recipe that can be made into three dinner ideas, and follow our expert tips to create juicy, tasty meatballs with just the right texture.
+This one meatball recipe can be made into meatball parmigiana, meatball pizza or a meatball pasta bake.
+Get the recipes below and follow these tips to create juicy, tasty meatballs with just the right texture.

 This one easy and tasty Italian meatball recipe can be made into three fantastic dinner ideas, see all the recipes below.